Glossary of Qubes Terminology

 sys-firewall is created by default in most Qubes installations.

-on which DispVMs are based.
-By default, a VM named
+TemplateBasedVMs on which DispVMs are based.
+By default, a

 Paravirtualization.
 An efficient and lightweight virtualization technique originally introduced by the Xen Project and later adopted by other virtualization platforms.
 Unlike HVMs, paravirtualized VMs do not require virtualization extensions from the host CPU.
 However, paravirtualized VMs require a PV-enabled kernel and PV drivers, so the guests are aware of the hypervisor and can run efficiently without emulation or virtual emulated hardware.

 Hardware Virtual Machine.
 Any fully virtualized, or hardware-assisted, VM utilizing the virtualization extensions of the host CPU.
 Although HVMs are typically slower than paravirtualized VMs due to the required emulation, HVMs allow the user to create domains based on any operating system.